mpi-sws-rse/jmc/README.md

 includes a replay strategy that can be utilized to replay the execution trace of a concurrent Java program identified as buggy by JMC.

+Please note that this is an early release of the tool for evaluation and all interfaces may change in future versions.

 ## JMC Capabilities
-The current version of JMC is capable of identifying data races and deadlocks that stem from shared resources.
+The current version of JMC is capable of identifying assertion violations and deadlocks that stem from shared resources.

-### Detecting Data Races
+### Detecting Assertion Violations
-Within your shared-memory multi-threaded Java program, you have the ability to place assertions over shared objects at any desired location within your program to verify the consistency of these shared objects.
-When JMC is executed, it will produce various potential execution traces of the program based on the selected search strategy, aiming to identify a trace that violates the assertions.
-Upon identifying such a trace, JMC will store it in a file and notify you accordingly.
+Within your shared-memory multi-threaded Java program, you can place assertions over shared objects.
+When JMC is executed, it will produce various potential execution traces of the program based on the selected search strategy.
+These traces explore different scheduling choices of the threads.
+The goal of the exploration is to identify a schedule that violates the assertions.
+Upon identifying such a trace, JMC will store it in a file and notify you.
+The stored trace can be replayed for debugging.

 ### Identifying Deadlocks
-JMC keeps track of the acquisition and release of monitors by each thread.
+JMC also keeps track of the acquisition and release of monitors by each thread.
 In the event of a potential deadlock within an execution trace of your program, where one thread is waiting for a monitor held by another thread, and the other thread is waiting for a monitor held by the first thread, JMC will recognize this deadlock, save the trace as a file, and notify you accordingly.
+The trace can be replayed.

-### Debugging Functionality
+### Debugging
-JMC can serve as a tool for debugging.
-If you have a concurrent Java program that you suspect may contain a data race or deadlock, you can utilize JMC to test your program and identify any problematic execution traces.
+JMC can serve as a tool for debugging concurrent programs.
+If you have a concurrent Java program that you suspect may contain an assertion violation or deadlock, you can use JMC to test your program and identify any problematic execution traces.
 Subsequently, you can employ the replay strategy to reenact the execution of the problematic trace and debug your program.

 ## Using JMC

 The current version of JMC does not include jar files.
-To utilize JMC, follow these steps:
+To use JMC, follow these steps:

 1. Clone the repository and open the project in an IDE like IntelliJ IDEA.
 2. Build the project.